DocHatty/radflow/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is available for **personal use and research only**.
+Commercial use requires express written permission from the creator.
+See the [LICENSE](LICENSE) file for details.

 ---